← Back to Grammar

 Correct: Hable usted (subjunctive)

-Don't try to change the form for negative - it stays the same:
+Don't try to change the form for negative:

 Stem-changing verbs keep their stem change in the subjunctive: